RimpaDas11/Weekend-Getaway-Ranker/weekend_getaway_ranker/README.md

 # 🌟 Overview

-Weekend Getaway Ranker is a Data Engineering project that helps travelers discover the best destinations for short trips and weekend vacations.
+Weekend Getaway Ranker is a data-driven recommendation engine that helps travelers identify the most suitable destinations for weekend trips.

-The system analyzes destination data and ranks locations based on multiple factors, including distance, ratings, and popularity.
-Using a weighted scoring algorithm and geographical calculations, it generates intelligent recommendations that make travel planning easier and more efficient.
+The system evaluates destinations based on multiple factors such as travel distance, ratings, and popularity.
+Using a weighted scoring algorithm and geographical calculations, it ranks destinations and provides intelligent recommendations to support better travel planning.

-This project demonstrates practical implementation of Data Engineering concepts, recommendation systems, ranking algorithms, and data analysis using Python and Pandas.
+This project demonstrates practical applications of Data Engineering, Data Analysis, and Recommendation Systems using Python and Pandas.

 ---

 # 🎯 Problem Statement

-Choosing a suitable weekend destination often requires evaluating multiple factors such as travel distance, destination quality, and popularity.
+Planning a weekend getaway often requires comparing multiple destinations based on factors such as distance, quality, and popularity.

-The objective of this project is to build a recommendation engine that:
+The goal of this project is to:

-✅ Calculates distances between cities
+* Calculate distances between cities

-✅ Evaluates destination ratings
+* Evaluate destination ratings

-✅ Considers popularity metrics
+* Analyze destination popularity

-✅ Generates weighted recommendation scores
+* Generate recommendation scores

-✅ Ranks the best weekend getaway destinations
+* Rank destinations intelligently

+The result is a simple yet effective recommendation engine for travel planning.

 ---

-# ✨ Key Features
+# ✨ Features

-## 📍 Distance-Based Recommendations
+## 📍 Distance Calculation

-Calculates travel distance using the Haversine Formula.

----

-## ⭐ Destination Rating Analysis
+Uses the Haversine Formula to calculate geographical distances between locations.

+### ⭐ Rating-Based Evaluation

-Incorporates destination ratings into recommendation scores.
+Considers destination ratings as part of the recommendation score.

----

-## 🔥 Popularity Scoring
+### 🔥 Popularity Analysis

-Considers destination popularity to improve recommendation quality.
+Includes popularity metrics to improve ranking quality.

----

-## 🧠 Weighted Ranking Algorithm
+### 🧠 Weighted Scoring System

-Combines multiple factors into a single recommendation score.
+Combines multiple travel factors into a single recommendation score.

----

-## 🌍 Multi-City Support
+### 🌍 Multi-City Support

 Supports recommendations from different source cities.

+### 📊 Extensible Dataset

+New destinations can easily be added without changing the core logic.

 ---

-## 📊 Extensible Dataset

-New destinations can easily be added without modifying the core logic.

----

-# 🏗️ System Architecture
+# 🏗️ System Workflow

 ```text
 Source City